Altair (building): Location

-Due to its location, the building enjoys 270 degree unobstructed views of Beira Lake and the Indian Ocean and panoramic views to hills beyond.
+Due to its location, the building enjoys 270-degree unobstructed views of Beira Lake and the Indian Ocean and panoramic views of the hills beyond.

 Features

 Altair has 400 apartments ranging from 1420 sqft to over 5200 sqft.

 Design and construction

 The building is designed by Moshe Safdie of Safdie Architects, Boston, in association with Design Team 3 Singapore and Thailand as detailing and submitting architects, Derby Design Dubai as structural engineers and CKR Dubai as M & E engineers.